Allo Protocol: A general protocol for the efficient allocation of capital

 In addition to Allo Protocol, Gitcoin offers a suite of products called the Grants Stack (opens in a new tab).

-Allo Protocol is for people building applications with novel capital allocation mechanisms, like quadratic funding.
+Allo Protocol is for building applications with novel capital allocation mechanisms, like quadratic funding.
 The protocol contains a registry of recipients (Project Registry (opens in a new tab)), a way to create pools of capital (Pools (opens in a new tab)), and a strategy for allocating that pool of capital (Allocation Strategy (opens in a new tab)).
 Anyone building custom tools for communities to allocate capital or for projects to receive capital should use Allo.

 Next Steps